How to Build Runnable JavaScript Specifications — SitePoint

 Most developers are familiar with these practices: code documentation as comments to make explicit the goal of a block of code, and a series of tests to make sure functions give the desired output.

-But usually the documentation and testing is done in different steps, and by unifying these practices, we can offer a better experience for anyone involved in the development of a project.
-This article explores as simple implementation of a program to run JavaScript specifications that work for both documentation and testing.
+But usually documentation and testing are done in different steps.
+By unifying these practices, we can offer a better experience for anyone involved in the development of a project.
+This article explores a simple implementation of a program to run JavaScript specifications that work for both documentation and testing.

 We are going to build a command-line interface that finds all the specification files in a directory, extracts all the assertions found inside each specification and evaluates their result, finally showing the results of which assertions failed and which ones passed.